Muhammad Ali: Marriages and children

-Ali was a resident of Cherry Hill, New Jersey in suburban Philadelphia in the early 1970s.
-At age 32 in 1974, Ali began an extramarital relationship with 16-year-old Wanda Bolton (who subsequently changed her name to Aaisha Ali) with whom he fathered another daughter, Khaliah (born 1974).
+Ali was a resident of Cherry Hill, New Jersey, in suburban Philadelphia in the early 1970s.
+At age 31 in 1973, Ali began an extramarital relationship with 16-year-old Wanda Bolton (who subsequently changed her name to Aaisha Fletcher) with whom he fathered another daughter, Khaliah (born June 1974).
 While still married to Belinda, Ali married Aaisha in an Islamic ceremony that was not legally recognized.
 According to Khaliah, Aaisha and her mother lived at Ali's Deer Lake training camp alongside Belinda and her children.
 In January 1985, Aaisha sued Ali for unpaid palimony.
 The case was settled when Ali agreed to set up a $200,000 trust fund for Khaliah.
-In 2001 Khaliah was quoted as saying she believed her father viewed her as "a mistake".
+In 2001, Khaliah was quoted as saying she believed her father viewed her as "a mistake".
 He had another daughter, Miya (born 1972), from an extramarital relationship with Patricia Harvell.

 By the summer of 1977, his second marriage ended due to Ali's repeated infidelity, and he had married actress and model Veronica Porché.
 At the time of their marriage, they had a daughter, Hana, and Veronica was pregnant with their second child.
-Their second daughter, Laila Ali, was born in December 1977.
+Their second daughter, Laila Ali, was born in December 1977, and went on to become a professional boxer.
 By 1986, Ali and Porché were divorced due to Ali's continuous infidelity.
-Porché said of Ali's infidelity, "It was too much temptation for him, with women who threw themselves at him, It didn't mean anything.
+Porché said of Ali's infidelity, "It was too much temptation for him, with women who threw themselves at him.
+It didn't mean anything.
 He didn't have affairs – he had one-night stands.
 I knew beyond a doubt there were no feelings involved.
 It was so obvious, It was easy to forgive him."

 On November 19, 1986, Ali married Yolanda "Lonnie" Williams.
 Lonnie first met Ali at the age of 6 when her family moved to Louisville in 1963.
 In 1982, she became Ali's primary caregiver and in return, he paid for her to attend graduate school at UCLA.
 Together they adopted a son, Asaad Amin (born 1986), when Asaad was five months old.
 In 1992, Lonnie incorporated Greatest of All Time, Inc. (G.O.A.T.
 Inc) to consolidate and license his intellectual properties for commercial purposes.
 She served as the vice president and treasurer until the sale of the company in 2006.